-Nicole A. Strombom, J.D., M.P.H. is a third year doctoral student in the PhD in Public Health Sciences program.
+Nicole A. Strombom, JD, MPH, CPH is a forth year doctoral student in the PhD in Public Health Sciences program.

 Research Interests: Legal Epidemiology, Systems Science, health law, health policy, maternal health, reproductive health, health care disparities, and health equity.

 Nicole graduated from Saint Louis University with a JD and MPH.
 She served as Saint Louis University’s Center for Health Law Studies’ Health Law and Policy Fellow for the 2019-2020 school year.
 While pursuing her degrees, she interned with the Centers for Disease Control and Prevention, ACLU of Missouri, the National Health Law Program (NHeLP), and Legal Services of Eastern Missouri’s Medical Legal Partnership.
 During her studies, Nicole served as Project Administrator for a funded project looking at the impact of Racial Equity Tools.
 Nicole’s background in health policy stems from her time as a California Lobbyist and Intern for California Assemblymember Dr. Richard Pan.
 Nicole is an alumna of the University of California, Davis and graduated with majors in Anthropology, Psychology, and Communications.